Breast augmentation is sometimes referred to as augmentation mammoplasty. The procedure can enhance the breasts’ shape, size or volume.

 We will help you choose the right size and type of implant.
 We will also discuss incision options, which depend on the type of implant, the size of the implant and the patient’s anatomy.
 You’ll receive instructions for how to prepare for the surgery.

 Most patients receive general anesthesia for the surgery.
 You shouldn’t feel any pain while the procedure is being performed.
+The implant is inserted into a pocket underneath the outer breast tissue.
+With a submuscular placement, the surgeon places the implant beneath the pectoral muscle.

 We can make an incision: